Advice On Fatal Accident At Work Claims

 Who Can Claim For A Death At Work?

-• Brothers, sisters, uncles, aunts or cousins of the deceased.
+• Siblings, aunts, uncles, or cousins

 How Much Compensation Can I Claim For A Death At Work?